Northern bat

-The northern bat (Eptesicus nilssonii) is the most abundant species of bat in northern Eurasia occurring from England to Hokkaidō and south to northern India.
+The northern bat (Eptesicus nilssonii) is the most abundant species of bat in northern Eurasia occurring from France to Hokkaidō and south to Kazakhstan.

 Description

 The northern bat is dark brown or black with some gold touched at the tip of the hairs in the head and back region.
 Its nose, ears, tail and wings are black or blackish brown.
 The coat on the ventral side is yellowish brown.
 It has short and rounded ears.
 It body length is 54-64 mm with a wing span of 240-280 mm, and it weighs 8-16 g depending on the season.

 Distribution and habitat

 The northern bat is widespread throughout Eurasia, and is the most common bat in the northern part of the continent.
 It occurs from northern Scandinavia beyond the Arctic Circle to northern Italy, and eastern England to northern Japan.
 It favours forest uplands at elevations of 200–2000 m.